quicwg/base-drafts/draft-ietf-quic-http.md

 : HTTP_MALFORMED_FRAME error codes defined in {{http-error-codes}}.

 REFUSED_STREAM (0x7):
-: Not applicable, since QUIC handles stream management.
-Would provoke a STREAM_ID_ERROR from the QUIC layer.
+: HTTP_REQUEST_REJECTED (in {{http-error-codes}}) is used to indicate that a request was not processed.
+Otherwise, not applicable because QUIC handles stream management.
+A STREAM_ID_ERROR at the QUIC layer is used for streams that are improperly opened.

 CANCEL (0x8):
 : HTTP_REQUEST_CANCELLED in {{http-error-codes}}.